GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 requires an explicit `DRIVER_STATUS_OFF` request.

 Root configuration does not query NVIC delivery as a hidden precondition.
-The application owns the sequence from peripheral configuration through IRQ source enablement and NVIC delivery to the final active-state transition.
+The application owns the sequence from peripheral configuration through stale event cleanup, NVIC delivery enablement, peripheral IRQ-source enablement, and the final active-state transition.
+External peripheral IRQs establish the NVIC delivery path before the peripheral is permitted to generate requests;
+SysTick has no external NVIC line and is therefore exempt.

 The staging helpers operate only on non-volatile caller-owned images, use Codec transformations for field placement, preserve unrelated fields, return